Householder's method

 In mathematics, and more specifically in numerical analysis, Householder's methods are a class of root-finding algorithms that are used for functions of one real variable with continuous derivatives up to some order d + 1.
 Each of these methods is characterized by the number d, which is known as the order of the method.
-The algorithm is iterative and has a rate of convergence of d + 1.
+The algorithm is iterative and has an order of convergence of d + 1.

 These methods are named after the American mathematician Alston Scott Householder.
+The case of d = 1 corresponds to Newton's method; the case of d = 2 corresponds to Halley's method.